krontech/chronos-cli/src/pipeline/README.md

 stop
 ----
-Terminate any active recording events, and return to playback mode.
+Terminate any active filesave events, and return to playback mode.
 In any other state this should cause the video system to reboot and return to the same state.
 This method takes no parameters, and returns no values.

 sof